Strategy

 FAQ

 How much cheaper are European slim-frame windows vs. U.S. brands?
 Typically 30-50% less on the product itself.
-After DDP freight, duties, and insurance, total landed savings run 15-35% depending on volume.
+After DDP delivery including duties, total landed savings run 15-35% depending on volume.
+DDP shipping for a containerized project is typically around $8,000.
 Savings are most pronounced on projects over 100 openings.

 Can steel-look aluminum pass for real steel in adaptive reuse?
 Yes.
 The sightline width (1"-1.25") and square-shouldered profile are visually indistinguishable from true steel at normal viewing distance.
 The aluminum version weighs less, insulates better, costs 80-90% less, and has no tariff exposure on steel.